The-Kadweka/enterp/l10n_mx_reports_closing/README.rst

 Fiscal Reports for Closing Entry
 ================================

-Trial Balance report is complemented to generate the closing entry (A.K.A Month 13th move)
+Trial Balance report is complemented to allow generate the closing entry (A.K.A Month 13th move)

 Configuration